chenjian-research/groundwater_PFAS/README.md

 Dada and code for the Manuscript entitled "Achieving a 25% reduction in PFAS exceedance areas in European groundwater through key point source mitigation"
 Overview

 In this manuscript, we developed an extreme gradient boosting (XGBoost) model to predict the probability of PFAS concentrations in groundwater exceeding the 100 ng/L EU Drinking Water Guideline.
-The machine-learning models were implemented in Jupyter Notebook (V.7.0.8) using Python 3.12.
+The machine-learning model was implemented in Jupyter Notebook (V.7.0.8) using Python 3.12.

 Hardware requirements: